-A common operating procedure within the District and across local jurisdictions provides the framework for public works, engineering, facility maintenance, utility, and debris management capabilities.
+A common operating procedure within the district and across local jurisdictions provides the framework for External Affairs and Public Relations.
 Interoperable systems make this framework possible.
-Extensive communications networks and facilities are in existence throughout the college District and the cities in which District properties lie to provide coordinated capabilities for the most effective and efficient warning, response, and recovery activities.
+Resources are in existence throughout the college district and the cities in which district properties lie to provide coordinated capabilities for the most effective and efficient warning, response, and recovery activities.
 When these capabilities are properly coordinated, response activities become more effective and efficient.